Tour Launches April 21, With Nine Stops This Spring

 The Hamptonville, N.C., native arrived at Francis Marion after serving two seasons as head coach at Pfeiffer University in Misenheimer, N.C.
 In 2006-07, she took the Falcons to a 26-5 record, the Carolina-Virginia Athletics Conference (CVAC) regular-season and tournament championships, and an appearance in the NCAA Division II Tournament.
 The team's record represented the fourth-best turnaround in Division II that campaign.
 She was named the CVAC Coach-of-the-Year and Pfeiffer led the nation in scoring offense.
 In her first season with the Falcons, her squad produced a 14-15 ledger after she inherited just four returnees from an 8-20 team.

 Macy's coaching resume includes stints as an assistant coach at the University of Maryland Baltimore County (UMBC) and High Point University, as well as a pair of Division II schools - Lenoir-Rhyne College and Catawba College.
-In her six seasons as an assistant, she helped her teams to an 84-60 record.
+In her five seasons as an assistant, she helped her teams to an 84-60 record.

 She also gained experience as head coach for a USA Athletes International squad that toured Australia in 2004 and won a gold medal with a 7-0 mark at the Australian Youth Games.